att-circ-contrl/exp-utils/ft-demo/README.md

 (Needed for processing steps that are specific to our lab, and more Field Trip integration; the "libraries" subfolder needs to be on path.)

-## Field Trip Notes
+## Using Field Trip

+A Field Trip script needs to do the following:
+* Read the TTL data from ephys machines and SynchBox data from USE.
+* Assemble event code information, reward triggers, and stimulation triggers from TTL and SynchBox data.
+* Time-align signals from different machines (recorder, stimulator, SynchBox, and USE) to produce a unified dataset.
+* Segment the data into trials using event code information.
+* Read the analog data trial by trial (to keep memory footprint reasonable).
+* Perform re-referencing and artifact rejection.
+* Filter the wideband data to get clean LFP-band and high-pass signals.
+* Extract spike events and waveforms from the high-pass signal.
+* Extract average spike activity (multi-unit activity) from a band-pass signal.
+* Stack trigger-aligned trials on to each other and get the average response and variance of time-aligned trials (a "timelock analysis").
+* Perform experiment-specific analysis.

 ### Reading Data with Field Trip

 * `ft_read_header` reads a dataset's configuration information.
-You can pass it a custom reading function to read data types it doesn't know about.
-For Intan or Open Ephys data that will be a LoopUtil function.
 * `ft_read_event` reads a dataset's event lists (TTL data is often stored as events).
-You can pass it a custom reading function to read data types it doesn't know about it.
 * `ft_preprocessing` is a "do-everything" function.
 It can either read data without processing it, process data that's already read, or read data and then process it.
 At minimum you'll use it to read data.

+For all of these, you can pass it a custom reading function to read data types it doesn't know about it.
+We need to do this for all of our data (Intan, Open Ephys, and USE).
+You can tell it to use appropriate NeuroLoop functions to read these types of data, per the sample code.
+It can also be told to read events from tables in memory using NeuroLoop functions.

 **NOTE** - When reading data, you pass a trial definition table as part of the configuration structure.
 Normally this is built using `ft_definetrial`, but because of the way our event codes are set up and because we have to do time alignment between multiple devices, we build this table manually.

-This is done in `do_test_define_trials.m`.
-At some point this will get cleaned up and folded into library functions (along with much of the rest of this script).
+We're using `euFT_defineTrialsUsingCodes()` for this.

 ### Signal Processing with Field Trip